War Refugee Board: Creation

 Roosevelt got an oral briefing on the facts and conclusions in the Treasury Department's memorandum, and immediately agreed to deal with the issues by creating a War Refugee Board, consisting of three cabinet members, Secretary of State Cordell Hull, Secretary Morgenthau, and Secretary of War Henry Stimson (Morgenthau had suggested that instead of Stimson, Leo Crowley, Director of the Foreign Economic Administration be appointed, but Roosevelt decided to appoint Stimson instead.)
 On January 22, 1944, Roosevelt signed Executive Order 9417 creating the Board.

 The Treasury Department did not act in a vacuum.

 By the end of 1943, Roosevelt was also getting intense pressure to act on the issue from some members of Congress and Hillel Kook (aka Peter Bergson) and the Emergency Committee to Save the Jews of Europe, which he founded and led.
 Notably Jewish Congressman Sol Bloom, head of the Foreign Relations Committee, opposed the initiative and especially Hillel Kook and his rescue activist group.
 Progressive Jewish organizations under leadership of Stephen Wise, director of the World Jewish Congress, opposed the initiative at the Sol Blum organized fall 1943 Congressional hearings where he voiced his policy: to save the Jews of Europe by opening the gates of Palestine, which doomed Jews to annihilation.
 Two Congressional resolutions had been introduced in November 1943, calling on Roosevelt to create a commission to formulate and effectuate plans for the relief and rescue of Jews.
 The Senate was scheduled to vote on the resolution in late January; the House Committee on Foreign Affairs held hearings, and testimony from these hearings further discredited Breckinridge Long of the State Department.

-Establishment of the Board was thanks to the team at the Treasury Deportment and relentless long-term information campaign and pressure by Hillel Kook's high-level rescue activist group.
+Establishment of the Board was thanks to the team at the Treasury Department and an information campaign and pressure by Kook's high-level rescue activist group.